Particular/docs.particular.net/transports/upgrades/asq-10to11.md

 ## Configuration options

-The Azure Queue Storage transport configuration options have been moved to the `AzureStorageQueueTransport` class properties and constructor(s).
+The Azure Storage Queues transport configuration options have been moved to the `AzureStorageQueueTransport` class properties and constructors.
 See the following table for further information:

 | Version 9 configuration option                        | Version 10 configuration option          |
 | ----------------------------------------------------- | -----------------------------------------|